 Here are some great tips on keeping toddlers entertained while you work out.
 If you have a younger babe, simply include them as much as possible.
 Lots of stories between sets, kisses, and giggles.

-The list won't end just because you need to get a workout in.
-But, one of the benefits of exercising at home means that you can schedule around the list a little bit easier.
+The to-do list won't end just because you need to get a workout in.
+But, one of the benefits of exercising at home is that you can schedule around the list a little bit easier.

 Instead of forcing babe to eat at a certain time so you can get out the door to the gym, you can go with the flow a bit more: feed then hop into your workout (and then probably feed a bit more haha).